AckerlyXu/heima/articles/virtual-machines/windows/portal-create-fqdn.md

 ---
-title: Create FQDN for a Windows VM in the Azure Portal | Azure
+title: Create FQDN for a Windows VM in the Azure portal | Azure
-description: Learn how to create a Fully Qualified Domain Name, or FQDN, for a Resource Manager based virtual machine in the Azure Portal.
+description: Learn how to create a Fully Qualified Domain Name, or FQDN, for a Resource Manager based virtual machine in the Azure portal.
 services: virtual-machines-windows
 documentationcenter: ''
 author: iainfoulds